-We keep a Lost and Found box in the cafeteria during the year.
+We keep a Lost and Found box near the Welcome Center during the year.
 If your child loses something, he/she is free to look for it there.
-Unclaimed items will be disposed of monthly.
+Unclaimed items will be disposed monthly.

 Attendance and Absences

 Regular attendance plays a key role in the success a student achieves in school.
 The first step to success in school is getting there.
 It is an obligation of student, parent and school authorities to insist upon good attendance.
 Excused absences include: